UK PM Johnson orders Britons: you must stay at home

 “If you don’t follow the rules, the police will have the powers to enforce them, including through fines and dispersing gatherings,” he warned.

-The new measures would be reviewed in three weeks, and relaxed if possible.
+The new measures here would be reviewed in three weeks, and relaxed if possible.

-The British Retail Consortium said shop owners understood the gravity of the situation, while former health secretary Jeremy Hunt said Johnson’s decisions were “absolutely right”.

 The government will close all shops selling non-essential goods, Johnson said, including clothing stores, as well as other premises including libraries, playgrounds and outdoor gyms, and places of worship.